SkoolNotes/Taproot/2020ISOS101/KbhISOS101WeAreNotWrong.md

 	* Claims of current causes is not prediction of the future
 * So, why do people think that people disagree on scientifically confirm consensus?
 	* People are conflating scientific evidence with political decisions
-	* Climate science heavily predicated upon future effects
+	* Climate science heavily predicated upon future effects, which is not always easy and effective
-	*
+	* Scientists have sometimes failed to explain themselves beyond their communities